rkt/rkt/networking/ipam/static/README.md

 ## Backends

-By default ipmanager stores IP allocations on the local filesystem using the IP address as the file name and the container ID as contents.
+By default ipmanager stores IP allocations on the local filesystem using the IP address as the file name and the pod ID as contents.
 For example:

 ```
 $ ls /var/lib/rkt/networks/default